frederic-perez/AmE-dictionary/data/dictionary.md

 __patterned__ _v_ :three::hammer:
 __patterning__ _n_ _Graphics-oriented brainstorming techniques: mind mapping, clustering, patterning, webbing, and fish boning._
 __patties__ _n_ :three::hammer: _Falafel patties._ _Organic grass-fed hamburger patties._ _Fine art patties._
-__paucity__ _n_ :six: The word paucity means not enough of something.
+__paucity__ _n_ :seven: /PAW-suh-tee/ The word paucity means not enough of something.
 If you’ve got a paucity of good cheer, for example, you’d better cheer up!
 One good way to remember the meaning of paucity is that it’s a bit like pauper, as in The Prince and the Pauper.
 The prince had too much money, and the pauper had a paucity.
 There are a lot of words that mean “little” or “small,” but paucity is used when you mean specifically “not enough” or “too little.”
-People in LA don’t understand how New Yorkers can live with such a paucity of space. _She was made late by broken trains in Brooklyn and a paucity of taxis._
+People in LA don’t understand how New Yorkers can live with such a paucity of space. _She was made late by broken trains in Brooklyn and a paucity of taxis._ _There was a paucity of detail in the report._
 __Paulistano__
 __paunch__ _n_
 __paunchy__ _adj_